ARUNKUMAR3957/Autonomous-Vehicles-And-Robotics/README.md

 Output file with logs from a sample run: simulation_output.log          # Output file with logs from a sample run

 ## Requirements

 - Python 3.6+
 - No external libraries required (uses only built-in modules)

+Run the simulation

+python autonomous_vehicle_sim.py

+## View Output

+Check the simulation_output.log file for the logged movement and pathfinding steps.

+## Customize

+You can adjust the simulation settings inside the simulate() function in the Python file:

+width, height = 20, 10      # Grid size
+start = (0, 0)              # Start point
+goal = (9, 19)              # Goal point